strands-project/scitos_drivers/README.md

 ### Drive
 #### Published topics
 * `/odom (nav_msgs::Odometry)`
 The odometric position of the robot (Odometry.pose), and it's linear/angular velocity (Odometry.twist.linear.x, Odometry.twist.angular.z).
+This is also published as a TF between `/odom` and `/base_footprint_link`.
 * `/bumper (std_msgs::Bool)`
 State of the robots bumper, published regularly not only when the state changes.
 * `/mileage (std_msgs::Float32)`